elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-emby-radarr-sonarr-prowlarr.md

 ---
-title: Stream from Real-Debrid with Plex and Radarr, Sonarr, Prowlarr
+title: Stream from Real-Debrid with Emby and Radarr, Sonarr, Prowlarr
-description: This guide describes how to setup a torrent-like "arr stack", to achiev "stremio-style", streaming your media from Real-Debrid using Plex, without having to store it locally or even touch a torrent client or a VPN!
+description: This guide describes how to setup a torrent-like "arr stack", to achiev "stremio-style", streaming your media from Real-Debrid using Emby, without having to store it locally or even touch a torrent client or a VPN!
 ---
-# "Infinite streaming" from Real Debrid with Plex, Prowlarr, Radarr, and Sonarr
+# "Infinite streaming" from Real Debrid with Emby, Prowlarr, Radarr, and Sonarr

-This page describes a more complex, flexible version of our [plex_debrid-based, minimal solution](/guides/media/stream-from-real-debrid-with-plex/) to create your "infinite" Plex library, utilizing [Real-Debrid][real-debrid] for all media, streaming through your ElfHosted Plex instance.
+This page describes a more complex, flexible version of our [plex_debrid-based, minimal solution](/guides/media/stream-from-real-debrid-with-plex/) to create your "infinite" Emby library, utilizing [Real-Debrid][real-debrid] for all media, streaming through your ElfHosted Emby instance.

 The solution leverages the popular Arr tools to search, source, and sort your media, stealthily using symlinks to skip storage stresses!